jadonk/gsoc-application/ExampleEntryJasonKridner/README.md

 # GSoC Task 2020: Beaglebone: Cross-compiling: Vedant Paranjape

-Crosscompiled to run on a linux, which has a armV7 processor.
+Crosscompiled to run on arm linux device, tested on a actual kindle device as well as qemu-emulation

 Output and the command that was run is shown in /image folder